EntryTokenRegistry and DexAdapter

 - used for token routes that go tokenIn -> WETH -> CLAIM

-setWethClaimHop(...)requires live code at the pool address, so production/testnet genesis flows must defer this binding untilLaunchController.finalizeGenesis()creates the canonical pool onchain- a takeover-only registry wired only into MineCore may leave this hop unset; the Furnace-wired registry requires it
+pool == router.poolFor(weth, claim, stable, factory), and rejects EIP-7702 delegated EOAs.
+Production/testnet genesis flows must defer this binding untilLaunchController.finalizeGenesis()creates the canonical pool onchain. - A takeover-only registry wired only into MineCore may leave this hop unset; the Furnace-wired registry requires it (any via-WETH

-tokenWethPooland any directtokenClaimPoolmust already exist onchain when configured
+tokenWethPooland any directtokenClaimPoolmust already exist onchain when configured.

 Per-token TokenConfig